GoTolstoy/tolstoy-toly-kb/products/play/product/offsite/email-widget-use-cases.md

 ### Email campaigns - Trending videos

 The 'Trending videos' use case is great to add to a newsletter, product launch and even to a welcome flow.
-Even though it's designed for campaigns it can be used in a flow only it would show the same videos no matter what the trigger is.
+Even though it's designed for campaigns, it can be used in a flow, only it would show the same videos no matter what the trigger is.

 ### Selecting the videos source and GIF action

 By default, a new 'Trending videos' project's videos are shown from a new set of playlists selected.
-In this case, since the feed is not yet added to your site the GIF will redirect to a new TV page automatically added to your store.
+In this case, since the feed is not yet added to your site, the GIF will redirect to a new TV page automatically added to your store.

 If you want to source the videos from an existing onsite project use the following steps: